The Basics of Building an Automated Dropshipping Store

 First, purchasing on Aliexpress, you have to buy at business-to-consumer prices, rather than wholesale prices, which shrinks your profit margins considerably.
 You also have to deal with multiple AliExpress suppliers to get your products.
 Each supplier has its own quality standards and shipping rules.
 Plus you can’t sell private labeled products, so this means that you can’t really build a brand.

-So even if these apps help you to simplify the management of your dropshipping business and in part also to automate some business daily tasks, they still leaves your online store in a state of constant flux.
+So even if these apps help you to simplify the management of your dropshipping business and in part also to automate some business daily tasks, they still leave your online store in a state of constant flux.
 You’re spending a little less time babysitting your inventory, but not much.

 The Yakkyofy Difference